zznature/Biomni/README.md

 ## Note
 - This release was frozen as of April 15 2025, so it differs from the current web platform.
-- Biomni itself is MIT-licensed, but certain integrated tools, databases, or software may carry more restrictive commercial licenses.
+- Biomni itself is Apache 2.0-licensed, but certain integrated tools, databases, or software may carry more restrictive commercial licenses.
 Review each component carefully before any commercial use.

 ## Cite Us